carnesen-archive/bitcoin-config/readme.md

 ```

 ### SectionedConfig
-A TypeScript interface that extends [`BitcoinConfig`](#bitcoinconfig) with an additional property "sections".
+A TypeScript interface that extends [`BitcoinConfig`](#bitcoinconfig) with an additional property `sections`.
 As of [Bitcoin Core v0.17.0](https://bitcoincore.org/en/releases/0.17.0/#configuration-sections-for-testnet-and-regtest), configuration files can have [INI](https://en.wikipedia.org/wiki/INI_file#Format) "sections", for example:
 ```ini
 # bitcoin.conf
 rpcuser=carnesen